NiuIcDesign2016/FPGA-design-for-Noise-Removal-of-color-images/README.md

 # FPGA-design-for-Noise-Removal-of-color-images
-We are college students from NIU, learning FPGA design in the lab which is hold by Dr. Chu Yu.
+We are college students from NIU in Taiwan, major in Electronics and Computer Science Engineering.
+Now learning FPGA design in the lab hold by Dr. Chu Yu.

+Thank you for visiting.
+Please let me know if there's any question about our project. :)